WFRW (FM): Sale to Educational Media Foundation then to Family Radio

 On March 21, 2024, Salem Media Group announced that they were selling their Nashville Christian AC "Fish" brands to Educational Media Foundation for $7 million, those stations being WFFH, WFFI and WBOZ.
 A network affiliation agreement took effect on May 1 ahead of closing the sale.

 At the stroke of midnight on May 1, 2024, WFFI along with WBOZ (Now WLVN) began airing the national K-LOVE radio feed without explanation, following the implementation of a local marketing agreement between Salem Media and Educational Media Foundation.
 The sale of the three stations were finalized on June 7, 2024.
 Salem's Today's Christian Music/The Fish was still heard online only at The Fish Website, until February 1, 2025, when Salem sold the remaining Today's Christian Music/The Fish stations to Educational Media Foundation, and the network itself was discontinued altogether afterwards.

 On October 2, 2024, Franklin, Tennessee based Family Radio announced that they would acquire WFFI from Educational Media Foundation for $2.1 million.
 With this acquisition, not only did Family Radio enter and have its first station in the Middle Tennessee area but it also secured a signal that covered its new national headquarters in Franklin.
 The deal included WFFI's tower property, and a network affiliation agreement that took effect on Tuesday, October 15, 2024 with the station launching its "Family Radio" Christian preaching programming.
 WFFI's callsign changed to WFRW in the process.
 On Monday October 7, 2024, WFFI suspended K-Love Programming & ran a repeating looping message, redirecting listeners to WLVU 97.1 FM & WLVN 104.9 FM, which continues to play the K-Love format.
-The Family Radio Reformed Christian teaching & music format on 93.7 FM began at midnight on Tuesday, October 15, 2024.
+The Family Radio Calvinist teaching & music format on 93.7 FM began at midnight on Tuesday, October 15, 2024.

-The station now airs Bible sermons and Christian teaching from noted Christian leaders such as John MacArthur, R.C.
-Sproul, John Piper, Alistair Begg, and others as well as traditional hymns, modern hymns, and other music from artists such as Nathan Drake, Sebastian Demrey, Sovereign Grace Music, Keith & Kristyn Getty, Matt Boswell, and CityAlight.